-Description: There will be 12 labs.
+Description: There will be 10 labs (1 to 10) to do hands on practice.
 You will be provided with data and step-by-step instructions for each lab, but keep in mind that the process of completing any given lab may not go as smoothly as planned.
 Unexpected challenges may arise, so it is best to plan for this.
 Set a goal to submit each lab in advance of the deadline.
 That way, if unexpected challenges do arise, you have time to deal with them before the deadline passes.